-Our neuromuscular dentists have trained at LVI and understand that the teeth, jaw muscles, and nerves must work together for whole-mouth harmony.
-To allow the mouth and jaw muscles to work together he employs modern technology to assess jaw function and determine the source of TMJ-related discomfort.
+We understand that the teeth, jaw muscles, and nerves must work together for whole-mouth harmony.
+To allow the mouth and jaw muscles to work together we employ modern technology to assess jaw function and determine the source of TMJ-related discomfort.
 As part of the treatment, your TMJ dentist will use a special machine that allows your muscles to relax and your jaw to position to its most comfortable position.
-We then use our K-7 computer to record your jaw's proper alignment and render a 3D image that Dr. Winters utilizes to create a custom oral appliance that encourages optimal alignment of jaw and teeth to eliminate TMJ pain.
+We then use our K-7 computer to record your jaw’s proper alignment and render a 3D image that Dr. Hodges utilizes to create a custom oral appliance that encourages optimal alignment of jaw and teeth to eliminate TMJ pain.

 Your individual treatment may vary as each individual has specific conditions that will need to be addressed by a TMJ dentist.
 Our practice prides itself on providing TMJ relief that can restore optimal bite and neuromuscular function with non-surgical temporomandibular joint therapy.